 - The manual that describes the whole PLAY System.
 This, the largest of the manuals, addresses how to install and use all aspects of the software that are common to all libraries. - The library-specific manual, such as the one you are currently reading.
-This smaller document describes aspects that differ from one library to the next, such as the list of included instruments and articulations.
+This smaller document describes aspects that differ from one library to the next, such as the user interface and the list of included instruments and articulations.